 Facebook may monitor you across the internet if you are logged in and using the service.
 With other social media networks, the same is true.
 Make it a habit to log out of these sites when you’re done using them to prevent this from happening.
 You can even take things a step further and delete any personal information that social media firms and data brokers have kept by using a service like DeleteMe or Incogni.

-1. Use identity theft protection services
+5. Use identity theft protection services

 Theft of passwords, social security numbers, and credit card information is one of the biggest threats to our privacy.
 Identity theft protection programs like Norton LifeLock keep an eye out for unusual activity in your accounts.
 Additionally, they keep an eye on the dark web to see if your private information has been compromised.

-Are private search engines completely private?
+Do private search engines show ads?

-Can private search engines be used on mobile devices?
+Can private search engines be completely anonymous?